nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ```python
 transactions[transactions['type']=='unknown']
 ```
-One of the missing shops in grocery category is "ROSSMANN"
+One of the missing shops in the grocery category is "ROSSMANN"

 ```python
 types_mapping['grocery'] = types_mapping['grocery'].append('rossmann')